opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/nextcloud/2_deploy-nextcloud-on-cce.md

 - `secretKeys`: contains the key within the secret used to retrieve credentials.

 :::note
-Ensure your OBS AK/SK has appropriate permissions and access controls to allow Nextcloud to write data to the bucket.
+Ensure your OBS AK/SK has the appropriate permissions to allow Nextcloud to write data to the bucket.
 :::

 #### nextcloud.defaultConfigs